 Kirk's passion for Zoology gained national exposure

-BSc (Hons) Zoology student, Kirk Mason received his first taste of fame after a short video of his was featured on BBC’s popular nature show Springwatch.
+BSc (Hons) Zoology graduate, Kirk Mason received his first taste of fame after a short video of his was featured on BBC’s popular nature show Springwatch.

 You’ll benefit from excellent opportunities for work experience and internships.
 We have our partnerships with organisations such as Sea Life, Derby Museums and the Derbyshire Wildlife Trust.
 We encourage you to undertake work experience throughout your degree.
 This will give you real insights into zoology and related areas.